 For as long as there have been organized youth sports, there have been overenthusiastic parents.
 Parents have to know how to let go.
 That is easy enough to say, but very difficult to follow through with.

-My now thirteen-year old daughter has me wrapped around her little finger and knows exactly what buttons to push to get whatever she wants.
+My now fourteen-year old daughter has me wrapped around her little finger and knows exactly what buttons to push to get whatever she wants.
 Call it love, or call it stupidity, but the fact is that I would do almost anything to get just one more smile out of that little girl's face.

 So I get hockey parents.
 There is no such thing as a bad hockey mom or dad.
 Any parent that is going to sit through years of bad coffee in cold ice rinks can't be all that bad.
 Frankly, they could be some of the most dedicated parents on the planet.

 Part of the problem is the delusion that often clouds our judgment.
 I have to laugh at my mom when she first suggested that my daughter should get singing lessons.
 What started out as a cute infatuation with some "let it go" song from Frozen has morphed into a potential record deal.